Curriculum

 Year one

-The Chemistry and Chemical Biology Graduate Program (CCB) curriculum includes a series of required core courses, including two courses in fall (Chemical Biology and Race and Racism in Science) and two courses in winter (Reaction Mechanisms and 204B Methods in Macromolecular Structure and Interactions).
-204A Macromolecular Structure and Interactions (Macro) in fall is an optional course for CCB students.
+The Chemistry and Chemical Biology Graduate Program (CCB) curriculum includes a series of required core courses, including two courses in fall (Chemical Biology and Race and Racism in Science) and one course in winter (Reaction Mechanisms).
+204A Macromolecular Interactions (Macro) in fall, and 204B Macromolecular Methods in winter are optional courses for CCB students.

 In addition to the core courses, students participate in the QBC Journal Club during their first two years.
 Students are also required to complete three lab rotations in their first year.